Tina hastily pulled her hand and stood back.

 ‘Let’s just put the dot’, Ela gave in.

 ‘On the floor.
-So it can work’, the little girl exaggerated, with a specific emphasis that children often put into their games.
+So it can work’, the little girl exaggerated, with that specific emphasis that children often put into their games.

 That said, the sisters rose from the bed and faced each other.
 They joined their hands and drew a circle of sorts in the air.
-After that they sat back, satisfied, after a job well done.
+Then they sat back, satisfied, after a job well done.

 ‘So, what do you think you’ll get this year?’, Tina retook the conversation.

-‘I hope for a pretty doll with long hair, so I can try fancy hairdos every day!
+‘I want a pretty doll with long hair, so I can try fancy hairdos every day!
 And you?’

 ‘Emmm…No dolls.
 Especially not with long hair.
 I wouldn’t have the patience to fix it.
 Plus I’m no good at it.’